Vomiting in the Third Trimester of Pregnancy – Is It a Concern?

 Get plenty of rest during your pregnancy, be it through a good night’s sleep or by fitting in naps throughout the day (but not immediately after a meal, as mentioned!).
 This will alleviate a lot of problems you face while pregnant, nausea included.

 Vomiting during pregnancy is not something very abnormal or unusual.
-Still, if you experience vomiting in the later stages of pregnancy even after trying out these measures, it is recommended that you consult a doctor.
+Still, if you experience vomiting in the later stages of pregnancy like sudden vomiting at 34 weeks pregnant even after trying out these measures, it is recommended that you consult a doctor.